 Can you tell us a bit about that?
 Can you tell us any stories about Rinpoche coming to visit your place?

 I knew who he was, so there was nothing to expect.
 I was interested in some more teachings, and he agreed to give me those teachings.

 Were you a bit nervous?
 How did he interact with the children?

 Oh, the children?
 I mean, he got on with them great.
 He gets on with everybody great.
 There’s no problem from his side.

 I think Sarah and Tom were something like five and three the first time, something like that.
-And he was very pleased to see them.
-He’s always pleased to see everybody.
-And it was just easy.
+He was very pleased to see them.
+He was always pleased to see everybody, and it was just easy.